Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-You repeat this process to de-mix every calculation combination of each per iteration value.
+You repeat this process to de-mix every calculation combination of each per iteration value going backwards.
 Giving you the size of each to the power of is.

 <br /><br />